nextcloud/desktop/doc/installing.rst

 individually, which you can also control via command-line, if you are automating the installation, then run the following command::

-   msiexec /passive /i Nextcloud-x.y.z.msi
+   msiexec /passive /i Nextcloud-x.y.z-x64.msi

 The command will install the Nextcloud Desktop Synchronization Client into the default location with the default features enabled.
 If you want to disable, e.g., desktop shortcut icons you can simply change the above command to the following::

-   msiexec /passive /i Nextcloud-x.y.z.msi REMOVE=DesktopShortcut
+   msiexec /passive /i Nextcloud-x.y.z-x64.msi REMOVE=DesktopShortcut

 See the following table for a list of available features: